mathilde-cros/Bachelor_Thesis_Alzheimers_HGNN/README.md

 - Visualization: plotting and display of heatmaps of some correlation matrices for each method.
 - Comparison: quantification of differences between correlation matrices using the Frobenius norm.
 Then the dissimilarity score between matrices was printed for comparison.
 - Saving Results: saving all the correlation matrices as CSV files for each method.
-- Dataframe Creation: constructing a dataframe containing the headers 'patient_id', 'time_series', 'corr_matrix_pearson', 'corr_matrix_spearman', 'corr_matrix_kendall', 'corr_matrix_partial', 'diagnostic_label'.
+- Dataframe Creation: constructing a dataframe containing the headers 'Patient_id', 'Age', 'Sex', 'Time_series', 'Corr_matrix_pearson', 'Corr_matrix_spearman', 'Corr_matrix_kendall', 'Corr_matrix_partial', 'Diagnostic_label'.
+This is built combining the information from the patient_info.csv file (the Research Group was renamed Diagnostic_label for simplicity), the correlation matrices computed (for each method) and the time series data acquired.
-- Data Exploration: display of basic statistics and distributions of the dataframe and an example time series data for the first patient is shown.
+- Data Exploration: display of basic features and distributions (diagnostic, age and sex) of the dataframe and an example time series data for the first patient is shown.

+## In the Graph_Building.ipynb file
+This notebook file focuses on